HallM/poc-fw2/concepts.md

     - data is looked for in a specific order:
         - accessor
         - prop
+        - strings file?
         - are there others?
+    - localization may desire a different template for different languages

 - loading component scripts
     - we have to load their existence to generate all the action URLs